emperormoth03/reproducible-research_homework/README.md

 V = 1182*300^1.515 = 6690463nm^3

 In the data set, there is a virus with a similar genome length of 288.54kb but with a virion volume of 18480000nm^3.
 This is 2.76x larger than the estimate we obtained for V at 300kb according to the equation.
-This demonstrates that while there is a general trend of virion volume increasing with genome length, there is still a high degree of varability, so caution must be taken and specific measurements per virion recorded to ensure accuracy.
+This demonstrates that while there is a significant trend of virion volume increasing with genome length, there is still a high degree of varability, so caution must be taken and specific measurements per virion recorded to ensure accuracy.

 ## Instructions